Watch this 6 min Video on Mapping

 Selecting Feature Types

 For instance, the column that contains a person's first name may be named fname in one data source and firstName in another.
-When mapping those data sources corresponding feature term for the first name in Senzing is NAME_FIRST.
-By telling Senzing what the feature the data maps to enables the Entity Resolution to ignore the difference in column header names and treat the data across the data sources the same.
+When mapping those data sources the corresponding feature term for the first name in Senzing is NAME_FIRST.
+By informing Senzing what the feature the data maps to is, enables entity resolution to ignore the difference in column header names and treat the data across the data sources the same.
 Senzing will remember your mapping preferences for each data source.

 In the "Mapped to" attribute pull-down list for each column, you will find a list of terms to select from.
 It’s a good idea to familiarize yourself with this list as it will inform you as to what to look for in the columns of your data sources.